AllenDowney/ThinkDSP/README.md

 approach to digital signal processing is backward: most books (and the classes that use them) present the material bottom-up, starting with mathematical abstractions like phasors.

-With a programming-based approach, I can go top-down, which I present the most important ideas right away.
+With a programming-based approach, I can go top-down, which means I can present the most important ideas right away.
 By the end of the first chapter, you can break down a sound into its harmonics, modify the harmonics, and generate new sounds.